BTBurke/caddy-jwt/README.md

 ### Acting on claims in the token

 You can of course add extra claims in the claim section.
 Once the token is validated, the claims you include will be passed as headers to a downstream resource.
+Since the token has been validated by Caddy, you can be assured that these headers represent valid claims from your token.
 For example, if you include the following claims in your token:

 ```json
 {